-After our vertical tasting of Gloria Ferrer Royal Cuvée, our lively group walked to the original Williams Sonoma store, a mere 10 minutes away from MacArthur Place, where we did our best to assist the talented (and, thankfully, patient) Chef Elizabeth in the preparation of a very special dinner.
+After our vertical tasting of Gloria Ferrer Royal Cuvée, our lively group walked to the original Williams Sonoma store, a mere 10 minutes away from MacArthur Place.
+We did our best to assist the talented (and, thankfully, patient) Chef Elizabeth in the preparation of a very special dinner.
 Warm Marinated Olives (click here for the recipe), Crab Salad, Chicken Butter with a Quinoa side (my cooking skills were put to the test with that dish!) and Fennel and Potato Parmigiana were mouthwatering.
 Although I could have sipped the Gloria Ferrer NV Brut Rosé all night long (it pairs with everything), I craved each pour of Royal Cuvée, Blanc de Blancs, and Gloria Ferrer Carneros Estate Grown Pinot Noir.
 Each wine was a lovely complement to the varied tastes of our exceptional dinner.

 Grilled Leg of Sonoma Lamb, Fingerling Potatoes, Italian Butter Beans, and Sauce Verte were paired with notable 2015 Windvane Pinot Noir.
 Elegant with beautiful red fruit notes, the Pinot Noir was aged in French oak; 2000 cases were produced.
 Consider finding the Windvane wines-truly amazing.